That Awkward Moment: Plot

+Jason steals a key to open the gates to Grammercy Park, then gives the key to Ellie.
+They sleep together again, and continue seeing each other.
+Ellie meets Mikey and Daniel, who both really like her, but they remind Jason of their deal.
+Jason then meets Ellie’s father at a party thrown by Ellie, and they get along really well.
+However, shortly after, Ellie’s father dies.

+The relationships all come to a head during Thanksgiving, a time that the three friends usually spend together, but varying circumstances keep them apart.
+Jason agrees to attend a funeral for Ellie's recently passed father, Mikey plans a Thanksgiving dinner with Vera, and Daniel attends the traditional Thanksgiving feast with Chelsea, free to openly tell the guests about their relationship.

 Jason ultimately decides not to attend the funeral, not ready to fully commit to Ellie, and their relationship falls apart.
 Mikey has a serious conversation with Vera during their dinner, causing her to admit that she no longer loves him.
 Jason and Mikey head to the dinner where they discover Daniel's relationship with Chelsea, and when he denies that they are dating, his relationship falls apart as well.
 Although the three fight about having kept their relationships secret, they repair their friendship and try to recover their relationships.

 Mikey calls "Glasses", setting up a date, and Daniel reunites with Chelsea after being hit by a taxi and ending up in the hospital.
 However, Jason has still not reconciled with Ellie, despite still being in love with her.
 Two months later, Mikey and Daniel help Jason by encouraging him to tell her of his love at her weekly book readings, which are usually sparsely attended.
 However, upon their arrival, the reading is full and Jason is unable to figure out a way to talk with her.
 He decides to make a scene by improvising a book reading, referencing their first meeting and requesting that they start over by meeting in Gramercy Park.

 Returning to the beginning, Jason is waiting for Ellie in Gramercy Park.
 Four hours later, Ellie joins him on the bench, and Jason begins with "So..."